SinghMayank23/MARTINI/README.md

 ### Contact ###
 For help or more information, the current code master is Rouzbeh Yazdi and can be contacted at rouzbeh.modarresi-yazdi@mail.mcgill.ca

+### Heavy Flavor###

+Heavy flavor module, including pre-equilibrium energy loss has been added.

+This code works with LHAPDF-5.9.1 and PYTHIA-8.209